Elmifarah1/spotify-streaming-analysis/README.md

 - Requirements:
   - Each genre group must contain **at least 30 tracks**
 - Visualisations:
+  - **Tempo vs Popularity (binned line plot)** showing whether popularity peaks around a “mid-tempo” region
   - **Seaborn bar plot** of median popularity by genre
   - Distribution plots to inspect variability within each genre

 ### Findings

+- The tempo plot shows a noticeable rise in popularity around 110–130 BPM, followed by declines at very low or high tempos, supporting a non-linear “sweet spot” effect.
 - One-way ANOVA returns a **statistically significant result** (p < 0.05)
 - Median popularity by genre varies visibly:
   - Some genres consistently exhibit higher central tendency in popularity